 Skip to content

-Setting up Commands
+Setting up Prefix Commands

 Follow the folder structure and create sub folders inside your command folder.
 Name these sub-folders as a category name for your command files.
 In order for commands to run when placed inside their respective sub-folders of the command folder, you need to set the properties for each command.